 “Audiology Practice Space Design’’ is a bit of an unusual topic, especially for clinical audiologists, yet it is an important one.Times are changing, especially in healthcare.
-Audiologists are trained to be specialists in the auditory system and prepared for the clinical aspect of their practice.
-This training, in turn, prepares them to work and exceed in the clinical aspect of their practice.
-Audiologists are often trained to work IN a practice, but are rarely skilled in working ON a practice.
+Audiologists are trained specialists in the auditory system and are well prepared for the clinical aspect of their practice.
+While most audiologists are trained to work IN a practice, many are not as skilled in working ON their practice.

 In our previous posts, we covered the basic aspects of starting out in private practice and selecting the right location.